dwjoyce/pythonbook/chapters/Naming code.rst

     >>> print(len('The quick brown fox jumps over the lazy dog')) 43

-As we can see above, functions take take in values (which we have learned are called :term:`arguments`), or not.
+As we can see above, functions can take in values (which we have learned are called :term:`arguments`), or not.
 They can return values, or not.
+Even if they do return a value, it is up to us whether we use it or not.
 It just depends on what they do, and what we want to use them for.

-In this chapter, we will begin learning how to define our own functions, and not just use functions already present in the language (built-in ones), or from other programs (imported modules).
+In this chapter, we will begin learning how to define our own functions, and not just use the functions already present in the language (built-in ones), or from other programs (imported modules).

 But before we do, why should we bother?
 Can't we just use loops instead?